"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation

+Unfortunately, $P_{\theta_{vic}}(\cdot|\mathbf{x})$ is typically \textbf{inaccessible} within the APIs of commercial LLMs and is not feasible for our black-box scenarios.
+Consequently, we incorporate the regularization techniques employed in PPO and TRPO but tailor our regularization as a bounded contrastive term between the likelihood of $\theta_{t}$ under the victim model's response and the negative sample, i.e.,

-In Equation \ref{eq:reg}, we utilize a $clip(\cdot)$ function to limit the value of the regularization term, as we expect the regularization term could only be used to avoid the \emph{off the cliff} problem~\cite{ppo,trpo} in RL's convergence and the \emph{shift of the distribution}~\cite{dpo} in LLMs' alignments.
+In Equation \ref{eq:reg}, we utilize PPO's $clip(\cdot)$ function to limit the value of the regularization term, as we expect the regularization term could only be used to avoid the \emph{off the cliff} problem~\citep{ppo,trpo} in RL's convergence.
+Besides, our contrastive term can be seen as a streamlined black-box variant of the KL divergence in TRPO.
+This simplification offers two advantages: \emph{i)} it alleviates the necessity of loading the initial model's weights, leading to a substantial reduction in GPU memory usage; \emph{ii)} it eliminates the need for $P_{\theta_{t}}(\cdot|\mathbf{x})$, which would otherwise necessitate an additional exponential operation of $\text{log}P_{\theta_{t}}(\cdot|\mathbf{x})$ that slow down the forward process and increase extra consumption.\footnote{\emph{logsoftmax} is preferred in the implementation of deep learning frameworks~\citep{torch}, as the exponential operation in \emph{softmax} and the logarithmic operation in \emph{cross-entropy} can be canceled out by each other.}

 Incorporating Equation \ref{eq:obj} with Equation \ref{eq:reg}, we can reshape the loss function of LoRD as